Britaniacrest submitted an appeal on 19th December 2018 against the refusal of the application.

 APPEAL AND APPLICATION DOCUMENTS are on this West Sussex County Council web page:

 Deadline for sending comments to the Planning Inspector was 4th March 2019, however you can request to speak for a few minutes at the Public Inquiry, even if you did not send application or appeal comments.

-You need to attend Day 1 of the Inquiry, 10am Tuesday 29th October, at a Horsham venue to be confirmed, or send a proxy to register your name.
+You need to attend Day 1 of the Inquiry, 10am Tuesday 29th October, at Horsham Sports Club, or send a proxy to register your name.
 You will be advised when to attend to speak, the option of an evening session is being requested.
 Please contact Ni4H for further information.